Featured Post

 The Challenge

 A local fitness studio was struggling with their social media presence.
 They were using stock photos that looked generic and didn't reflect their brand personality.
 Engagement was low, and they were spending $200+ monthly on stock photo subscriptions.
+The owner wanted something more authentic and engaging but couldn't afford professional photography sessions for every post.

 The Solution